 2. If the filing name is already in existence, the conflicting company may be asked for a “consent to use” letter.
 This letter would be signed by an officer or manager of the conflicting entity on its letterhead.

 3. If there is a desired name for a future filing, a reservation of name request can be submitted to the Delaware Secretary of State.
 The fee is $75 and runs for a period of 120 days.
 If the reserved name is filed within the 120 day period, a copy of the name reservation receipt will also need to be submitted for confirmation.

 4. If a desired name is not available, adding a letter, number or word should make the modified name available.

-5. If the name is available but a void or dissolved company formerly used the same name, it may be wise to reconsider and avoid using the same name.
-This avoids problems created by the other business claiming ownership of the name and/or starting to use it in commerce again.
+5. If the name is available but a void or dissolved company formerly used it, it may be wise to reconsider.
+A unique name avoids problems created by the other business claiming ownership of the name and/or starting to use it in commerce again.

 6. If the word “Bank” or “Trust” is in the name, the Delaware Division of Corporations will require the approval of the Delaware Bank Commissioner by completing a form.
 This will delay the filing since the Division of Corporations does not control the Bank Commissioner.
 The Bank Commissioner rarely grants this permission unless the company is approved as a true banking institution.

 7. The following are a few of the most common corporate endings for each type of entity: